 - Use critical reflection and self-reflexive practices to evaluate personal motivations for being globally engaged.

 - Apply theories of race, gender and post-colonialism to critically assess the impact that global action and engagement may have on host communities and organizations.

-- In collaboration with others, identify sector-specific ethical challenges encountered through global action and engagement and propose alternative courses of actions to a specific target audience.
+- Identify sector-specific ethical challenges encountered through global action and engagement and propose alternative courses of actions to a specific target audience.

 - Use critical thinking and intercultural communication skills to challenge commonly held assumptions about the impacts of global engagement on host communities and host organizations.

 60% - Reflection Assignments (3 x 20%)

 35% - Action Plan for Future Global Engagement

 This course has optional live sessions.
 Please consult the Timeline in the first week of class for dates/times.